TREATMENT OF BROWN SPOTS ON THE SKIN

 Spot treatment

-It is important to understand that treatments eliminate the pigment but do not correct the abnormal functioning of the melanocytes.
-The results are therefore transitory, and the pigmentation will reappear one or more years later depending on the patient's lifestyle, particularly exposure to the sun.
+It is important to understand that treatments eliminate the pigment but do not correct the malfunction of melanocytes.
+The results are therefore temporary, and pigmentation may reappear one or more years later depending on the patient's lifestyle, particularly sun exposure.

 Depigmenting peel